 If you're feeling self-conscious about scars, try a swimsuit with a high neckline and smaller openings for your arms.
 A rash guard, which looks like a T-shirt but feels like swimwear, is another great option.
 Of course, if you feel like wearing something more revealing, go right ahead – you have nothing to hide.

 At the end of the day, remember to go easy on yourself.
 Adapting to change takes time, just like restoring your confidence and learning to feel good in a swimsuit.
 Don't rush the journey and never forget the strength that's gotten you this far.
 A mastectomy can save your life, but it also permanently changes your body and often how you view yourself.
-Accepting all of the changes you are going through can be difficult--not the least of which is how to dress your post-mastectomy body.
-Regaining your confidence with everyday clothing can be tough, but since buying women’s swimwear has probably never been one of your favorite things to do, let’s get that one out of the way.
+Accepting all of the changes you are going through can be difficult, and regaining your confidence with everyday clothing can be tough; but we believe that swimwear shopping should be filled with excitement and positivity.

 Unlike days gone by, post-mastectomy swimwear is more accessible than ever.
 Regardless of the type of surgery you had, both unilateral mastectomy swimwear and bilateral mastectomy swimwear are available to you.
 If you previously wore plus-size swimwear or if you need petite swimwear or long torso swimwear, there is swimwear for your post-mastectomy body that will work just right for you.